ildes/BGI-scale-fix/README.md

 | `dxvk.conf` | `d3d9.forceSwapchainSize = 2560x1440` |
 | `launch.sh` | Example launcher |

-## Prerequisites

-- Linux with proprietary NVIDIA driver
-- Wine
-- DXVK installed in the game's Wine prefix

 ## Usage

 1. Copy `d3d9.dll` and `dxvk.conf` into the game directory (next to the